opendott-wats/D2.3-Documentation-of-Prototypes/ReadMe.md

 The emerging follow-up research question to asks: Does the joyful experience of data as ink also resonate with others than the creative technologist who made it?

-# Making a Drawing Thing
+# Making The Drawing Thing

 (The code for this prototype is openly available [as part of this documentation here](code/the-drawing-thing)).